-Meanwhile, only about 182 to 192 billion tons of the carbon emitted into the atmosphere by human activities over this period has remained in the atmosphere.
-The remaining 60 percent of the carbon (114 to 444 billion tons) was apparently absorbed (at least temporarily) by the ocean and continents.
-Recent inventories of the ocean can account for about 113 to 161 billion tons, or about half of the missing carbon.
-The remaining 142 billion tons (plus or minus 160 billion) must have absorbed somewhere on land, but scientists don't know where most of the land sinks are located or what controls their efficiency over time.
+Meanwhile, only about 240 to 250 billion tons of the carbon emitted into the atmosphere by human activities over this period has remained in the atmosphere.
+The remaining 60 percent of the carbon (270 to 445 billion tons) was apparently absorbed (at least temporarily) by the ocean and land biosphere.
+Recent inventories of the ocean can account for about 145 to 185 billion tons, or about half of the missing carbon.
+The remaining 105 to 255 billion tons must have been absorbed somewhere on land, but scientists don't know where most of the land sinks are located or what controls their efficiency over time.

 The large uncertainties in the numbers listed above are not simply artifacts of poor measurement collection in the past.
 Similar uncertainties are seen in recent carbon inventories.
-For example, during the 1990s, the average annual carbon emissions due to fossil fuel use and cement manufacturing were about 6.4 billion tons (that number increased to 7.2 billion tons per year in 2000-2005 and to about nine billion tons by 2008).
-Land use and land use change, primarily deforestation and harvest of wood products, contributed an additional 1.6 billion tons of carbon.
-Of the almost eight billion tons released per year by human activities, approximately 3.2 billion tons remained in the atmosphere, resulting in an increase in atmospheric carbon dioxide.
-In addition, approximately 2.2 billion tons diffused into the world's ocean, thus leaving about 2.6 billion tons unaccounted for.
+For example, during the 1990s, the average annual carbon emissions due to fossil fuel use and cement manufacturing were about 6.4 billion tons.
+That number increased to an average of 8.6 billion tons per year between 2003 and 2012 and to about 9.7 billion tons by 2012.
+Land use and land use change, primarily deforestation and harvest of wood products, has fallen somewhat, contributing an additional 0.8 billion tons of carbon in 2012.
+Of the 10.5 billion tons of carbon currently being released each year by human activities, approximately 5.2 billion tons remains in the atmosphere, increasing the atmospheric carbon dioxide concentration by about 3.3 parts per million per year.
+In addition, approximately 2.9 billion tons diffused into the world's ocean, thus leaving about 2.5 billion tons unaccounted

-What happened to the leftover 2.6 billion tons?
+What happened to the leftover 2.5 billion tons?
 Scientists don't know for sure, but evidence points to the land surface.
-For example, re-growth of forests since the massive deforestation in the Northern Hemisphere over the last century could account for some of the missing carbon.
+For example, regrowth of forests since the massive deforestation in the Northern Hemisphere over the last century could account for some of the missing carbon.
+Extended growing seasons in the boreal and arctic regions may contribute to more absorption.
 Another possibility is that the changing climate has contributed to greater uptake of carbon than release of carbon.
 However, the underlying mechanisms are so poorly understood that scientists refer to the mystery as the "missing" carbon sink.